oVirt/ovirt-site/source/vdsm/for-ppc64.html.md

     yum update

-*   Build and install RPMs for recent versions of libvirt, libvirt-python and QEMU
+*   Build and install RPMs for recent versions of python-cpopen, libvirt, libvirt-python and QEMU

 <!-- -->